MT-GoCode/VdebuggerFollowup/README.md

-conda create -n glip-compile python=3.10 -y conda activate glip-compile pip install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu128 # Install the wheels that are compatible with the installed CUDA driver version, regardless of what hardware is. we had 12.8 Driver with older 1080Ti's.
+conda create -n glip-compile python=3.10 -y conda activate glip-compile
+# Install the wheels that are compatible with the installed CUDA driver version, regardless of what hardware is. we had 12.8 Driver with older 1080Ti's.
+# here are some examples:
+# pip install torch==2.6.0+cu128 --index-url https://download.pytorch.org/whl/cu128

 git checkout cuda-128-compat # switch to the branch compatible with your driver. i made changes to GLIP so it would work in 12.8 and modern numpy.
 This is all to get setup.py to run.
-# BTW, cuda-128-compat was tested and also works with: CUDA Driver 12.6

 python setup.py build develop --user